-- Give Kids Options – Parents may be in charge, but a little liberty goes a long way, especially when toddlers are involved.
+- Give Kids Options – Parents may be in charge, but a little liberty goes a long way, especially when traveling with toddlers.
 Regardless of how old traveling companions are, it’s helpful to give them the option of visiting the zoo, the museum or the pool or the park.

 - Sing, Don’t Shout – To avoid yelling over kids when they’re feeling loud and rambunctious, consider singing or reading aloud.
 Singing works best for the car, where the whole family can join in.
 Reading aloud quietly together is a great way to pass the time on a plane.